-Grade reports are not available until a few weeks after the summer program.
+Grade reports are not available until a few months after the semester program.
 Due to this delay, you will initially receive a grade report with "NR" (not reported) for all courses.
 The actual courses you took will be reflected on your record once the CIE receives your grade report from USAC.